JeremyLikness/PlanetaryDocs/README.md

 is not a production-ready app.
 More specifically, there are no users or roles defined and access is _not_ secured by a login.
 That means anyone with the URL can modify your document database.
 This issue is being tracked at [#2](https://github.com/JeremyLikness/PlanetaryDocs/issues/2).

+## New: EF Core 6

+This project has been updated to use EF Core 6.
+This simplified the code a bit:

+- Removed converter for tags as EF Core 6 directly supports collections of primtives
+- Removed `HasMany` configuration as EF Core 6 recognizes implicit ownership of complex types for the Azure Cosmos DB provider
+- Added code to migrate from the old model that serialized tags as a single JSON string to the new model that stores first class string arrays

+> **Note:** If you are running the project for the first time, set `EnableMigrations` to `false` in the `appsettings.json` file.
+Leave it as is and make sure the id to check is valid if you are upgrading from 5.0.
+The first time you run the app, it will detect the old format and use the new `FromRawSql` capabilities to load the old format and save it to the new format.

 ## Quickstart